evfro/recsys19_hybridsvd/README.md

 # Reproducing HybridSVD paper
-The repository contains full source code for reproducing results from the HybridSVD paper.
-If you want to run it on you own machine, make sure to prepare [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) according to [this](binder/environment.yml) configuation file, which contains the list of all required packages (including their versions).
+This repository contains full source code for reproducing results from the HybridSVD paper.
+If you want to run it on your own machine, make sure to prepare [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) according to [this](binder/environment.yml) configuation file, which contains the list of all required packages (including their versions).

 You can also **interactively run experiments directly in your browser** with the help of [Binder](https://mybinder.readthedocs.io) cloud technologies.
 Simply click on the badge below to get started: